 How could this affect UK holidaymakers?

-According to a Freedom of Information (FOI) request performed by Economy Class and Beyond, in 2017/2018, almost 48 million passengers passed through ePassport gates at airports up and down the UK.
-We submitted another FOI request and discovered that this has now risen to 54.68 million for 2018/2019.
-This is only set to increase further with the addition of seven new countries (Australia, Canada, Japan, New Zealand, Singapore, South Korea, USA) allowed to use these gates from May 2019 onwards.
+According to a Freedom of Information (FOI) request performed by Economy Class and Beyond, in 2017/2018, almost 48 million passengers passed through ePassport gates at airports up and down the UK, rising to 54.68 million in 2018/2019.

-Factoring in the sorts of delays we’ve uncovered, we can estimate the time it’s costing the UK when these gates fail.
-We can safely estimate that a failed check adds on one minute to holidaymakers time, and we’ve been told by Kevin Smith that approximately one percent of people fail these checks.
+A secondary FOI request submitted by Feel Good Contacts uncovered further insight into how inefficient use of eGates can impact travel delays.
+Factoring in the sorts of delays included in the results, we can estimate how much time it costs UK travellers when these gates fail.
+If we estimate that a failed check adds on one minute to holidaymakers’ time and we’ve been told by Kevin Smith in 2019 that approximately one percent of people fail these checks, we can assume:

 - 1% of 54.68m is 546,800 people